lubianat/wikidata_bib/toread.md

 Shah, N. H. et al. Comparison of concept recognizers for building the open biomedical annotator.
 BMC Bioinformatics 10, S14 (2009).

-King, R. D. et al. The automation of science.
-Science 324, 85–89 (2009).
-The authors mimicked genuine scientific work through automatic analysis of experimental results, derivation of novel hypotheses and by controlling a robot to execute novel experiments.
-Text mining and literature analysis played an important part in the interpretation of the results from the data mining step to generate valid hypotheses

 Rebholz-Schuhmann, D., Arregui, M., Gaudan, S., Kirsch, H. & Jimeno, A. Text processing through web services: calling Whatizit.
 Bioinformatics 24, 296–298 (2008).
 1. Shah, N. H. et al. Comparison of concept recognizers for building the open biomedical annotator.
 BMC Bioinformatics 10, S14 (2009).